-Four-Year-Old Boy Found Wandering In Street After Mother Left Him Home Alone To Get Marijuana
+Four-Year-Old Boy Found Wandering In Street After Mother Allegedly Left Him Home Alone To Get Marijuana

 The young boy, who was not identified, was later taken from the suspect’s custody and is now under the Florida Department of Children and Families.

-Dolce is now facing multiple charges, including negligent child abuse without great bodily harm, possession of marijuana and possession of drug paraphernalia.
+Dolce is now facing multiple charges, including negligent child abuse without great bodily harm, possession of marijuana, and possession of drug paraphernalia.
 She had no prior criminal history.

 Meanwhile, Polk County Sheriff Grady Judd expressed his disappointment about Dolce’s action.
 In a statement, he reiterated that the suspect failed to fulfill her duties not only as a mother but as a teacher as well.